rcrowder/mod_MarchingCube/README.md

 mod_MarchingCube
 ================

-A custom Minecraft block to implement and test out the render of marching cubes.
+Custom Minecraft blocks to implement and test out the render of marching cubes, and other filler type blocks.

 E.g.<br>
  http://paulbourke.net/geometry/polygonise/<br>